Oil jumps 4% on fears Suez Canal blockage may last weeks

 Still, the potential negative effect on demand from the coronavirus pandemic loomed.
 Germany’s third wave of the coronavirus could turn into the worst one so far and 100,000 new daily infections is not out of the question, the head of the German Robert Koch Institute (RKI) said.

 Reporting by Stephanie Kelly in New York; Additional reporting by Shadia Nasralla in London Yuka Obayashi in Tokyo.
-Editing by Marguerita Choy and Mark Potter
+Editing by Marguerita Choy, Mark Potter and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.